carloscabo/responsive-youtube-player-with-playlist/README.md

 `data-playlist="PL2591DC20C4BB4D78"`

 ID of the YouTube playlist, RYPP will automatically get its data and thumbnails and populate the list on the riaght with them.
+Take a look to `demo-playlist.htm`.

 `data-ids="hWGUnrIiOoI,7nXcLBXR70M"`

 Alternativelly to the playlist you can provide a lista of **comma-separated ids** of the YouTube vídeos you want to add to the playlist.
+Take a look to `demo-id-list.htm`.

+## Manual / 'hardcoded'

+You can also _prefill_ the playlist with some _harcoded_ videos and ignore the playlists / id-list functionallity... take a look to `demo-hardcoded.htm`.